 1. When you have enough conversion history

 “For newer businesses or those new to Google Ads, it’s best to start with manual bidding to gather sufficient conversion data,” says Aerabi.
-“As your campaign gains more conversions and learnings, this is where we consider transitioning to Smart Bidding for better-automated optimization.”

 Google recommends Smart Bidding for campaigns with a history of at least 30 conversions within the past month, ideally 50 for the target ROAS strategy.
-But if you work with a skilled, seasoned Google Ads agency like HawkSEM?
-Aerabi can work with much less:

 2. When you have a generous daily budget

-That’s why we’d recommend a budget of $10,000-15,000 per month before starting a Smart Bidding strategy.
+That’s why we’d recommend a budget of $10,000-$15,000 per month before starting a Smart Bidding strategy.
 Still, you want to trade as much ROI as possible for those marketing dollars.

-Aerabi says a close eye on bidding performance, historical data, and competition can help mitigate wasted ad spend:
+Aerabi says keeping a close eye on bidding performance, historical data, and competition can help mitigate wasted ad spend:

-“We recommend starting off with a more manual bidding strategy for businesses on a budget and based on the clients goals, performance, data, and competition,” says Aerabi.
-“We make an informed decision on whether or not it makes sense to test Smart Bidding.”
+“We recommend starting off with a manual bidding strategy for businesses on a budget and based on the client’s goals, performance, data, and competition,” says Aerabi.

 3. With exact-match keywords